nelsonjchen/op-replay-clipper/README.md

 This is why it's not recommended to use this feature unless you know what you're doing compared to the "Public access" method which is much easier to revoke access to.

 Tokens can be obtained from visiting https://jwt.comma.ai/ and logging in with the same comma connect account type.
 Tokens should be about 181 characters or longer.

+### Replicate can queue up jobs to run in parallel

+After you run something, just use your browser to "Duplicate" the tab, change the settings for the next thing, and press Run.
+Replicate will queue up jobs and if necessary, even scale up to run multiple jobs in parallel.
+Very cool!

 ## Credits